How to Fix Your Credit Score

 Since payment history contributes up to 35% of your credit score, paying your bills on time is the best way to improve your credit score.
 Setting up automatic payments can take the hassle out of paying your bills and also helps you plan your monthly budget.
 As time passes and your payment history stabilizes, creditors will begin to see you as a healthy risk, reflected by a growing credit score.

-How long will it take to repair my credit score?
+How long will it take to fix my credit score?

-You don’t need good credit to get an Advance America loan
+You don’t need a good credit score to get an Advance America loan

 If you need to get a loan but don’t have good credit, Advance America can help.
 We offer installment loans, payday loans, and other options that you could get approved for with poor or fair credit.
 Once you fill out a quick application in-store or from the comfort of your home, you may get an instant decision and receive your funds that same day.*